yachty66/DiscordPoweruser/README.md

 # DiscordPoweruser

+Okay.
+Now i want to create a json file which has contains the ids and names. the file should have the name given by the user + "_" + the id of the server. how can i do this?

+- [x] creating a json file with the data
+- [x] make everything dynamically
+- [ ] testing withb bigger server

 - [ ] Get all the user names + user ids and save them in a json file, where the filename is the name of the server {id:"some id", name:"some name"}